 Going Into Shock

 Within moments of her collapse, an EMT and a registered nurse ran to her side to administer care.
-Luckily, they happened to be at the range during the accidental shooting.
+Luckily, they happened to be at the range after the accidental shooting.
 Kennedy’s heart rate was skyrocketing from the realization of the finality of the situation.
 She may never get out alive.

 As she was fading in and out of consciousness the nurse shook her.